ravichamp23/Dashboard_MS-EXCEL/README.md

 Key Features :

-✅ Clean and interactive layout using slicers and pivot charts.
-📅 Monthly and yearly record.
+✅ Clean and interactive layout using slicers and pivot charts, 📅 Monthly and yearly record,
-🛒 Region-wise performance analysis.
+🛒 Region-wise performance analysis,
-📈 Dynamic charts.
+📈 Dynamic charts,
 💡 Designed for both operational and strategic users.

 File Included :